Bufatima-Nk/British-Airways-Customer-Booking-Prediction/README.md

 ---

-## Limitations & Next Steps
+## Limitations & Future Work

-- **Threshold tuning:** Default threshold = 0.5.
-Lowering to 0.3 would increase recall further at cost of precision — worthwhile if catching more completions matters more than false positives.
+- **Threshold tuning:** Lowering the default threshold from 0.5 → 0.3 would increase recall at the cost of precision — useful if catching more completions is the priority.
-- **Try LightGBM** with `scale_pos_weight=(85/15)` — likely faster convergence and similar or better AUC.
+- **Try LightGBM** with `scale_pos_weight` — likely faster convergence with similar or better AUC.
-- **Missing features:** Price, route competition, customer history/loyalty tier, device type.
-These would likely be the strongest predictors and are absent from this dataset.
+- **Missing features:** Price, route competition, customer loyalty tier, and device type would likely be strong predictors but are absent from this dataset.

-- **Booking origin investigation:** The dominance of Malaysia/Australia may reflect dataset composition bias rather than generalizable booking behavior.
-Worth investigating with BA stakeholders.
+---

+## Certificate

+Completed as part of the [British Airways Data Science Virtual Experience](https://www.theforage.com/simulations/british-airways/data-science-yqoz) on Forage.

 ---